Chiefs Reportedly Sign Andy Reid and Brett Veach Through 2025

 Reid has had a successful record against divisional opponents as well having accumulated a 27-3 record versus AFC West opponents since 2015.
 Last season, Reid became one of only seven head coaches to lead two different franchises to a Super Bowl.

-After keeping the Chiefs' core of quarterback Patrick Mahomes, defensive tackle Chris Jones and tight end Travis Kelce together, Veach will reportedly have six more years.
+After keeping the Chiefs' core of quarterback Patrick Mahomes, defensive tackle Chris Jones and tight end Travis Kelce together all in one offseason, Veach will reportedly be in Kansas City through 2025 as well.

 Veach followed Reid to Kansas City in 2013 to become the pro and college personnel analyst.
-The next season Veach was promoted to Co-Director of Player Personnel.
-Following the firing of John Dorsey in 2017, Veach was named the general manager.
+The next season, Veach was promoted to Co-Director of Player Personnel.
+Following the firing of John Dorsey in 2017, Veach was named general manager.

 Do you think the Chiefs did the right move in extending both Reid and Veach?
 Let us know in the comments below.